talkohavy/vite-micro-frontends-react/apps/webpackMF/README.md

 ### 2. Module Format

 Webpack builds as **'var'** format by default, while Vite builds as **'module'** (ESM).
 When consuming this remote:

-- Use `type: RemoteBundleType.Commonjs` or `type: 'var'`
+- Use `type: RemoteBundleTypes.Commonjs` or `type: 'var'`
-- Don't use `type: RemoteBundleType.Module`
+- Don't use `type: RemoteBundleTypes.Module`

 ### 3. Shared Dependencies